whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/Take Sacred Responsibility 1 - Cultivate Deep Awareness.md

 * _Still not free_: Because we're still expected to obey laws we didn't choose, and punished for standing for what's right, we are trained to excuse or ignore that so much abuse and injustice continues.
 Thus we are still not free today.

-* _It doesn't have to be this way_: It is possible to live without these troubles, if people could only form new healthy cultures where everyone agrees on their laws and upholds them with integrity, taking the humans' and nonhumans' needs into account.
+* _It doesn't have to be this way_: It is possible to live without these troubles, if people could only form new healthy nations where everyone agrees on their laws and upholds them with integrity, taking the humans' and nonhumans' needs into account.

 Of course, it would be hard to watch these reminders every day!
 Imagine if news sources consistently reminded viewers of the most beautiful truths too: